Japrin/STARTRAC/README.md

-# STRATA
+# STARTRAC
-STRATA(Single T-cell Analysis by Rna-seq and Tcr TRACking)
+STARTRAC(Single T-cell Analysis by Rna-seq and Tcr TRACking)